meta-is-beta/horadric-helper/README.md

 type PoeConfig = {
   // Required
   // Reference name of components to which this config should apply to.
-  // Eg: If you set this value to "Headhunter", this config will be applied to all components with <poe-item reference="Headhunter">.
+  // Eg: If you set this value to "Headhunter" this config will be
+  // applied to all components with <poe-item reference="Headhunter">.
   reference: String;

   // Optional